Grand Master Taekwondo Sydney

 Thursday, July 31st, 2014

-Indifference is a bad think.
+Indifference is a negative thought.
 It is no better than doing something wrong.
-Integrity is about choosing your thought and actions based on values rather than personal gain.
+Integrity is about choosing your thoughts and actions based on values rather than personal gain.
+It is the quality of being honest and having strong moral principles.
 Honesty is a part of it and that it must be one to live by when learning Taekwondo.
+Having integrity means doing the right thing even if nobody is looking.
+This means if you have integrity, you are keeping all your pomises.
+In martial arts, this means having integrity is being a person of honor.
 The Grand Master Taekwondo Sydney has some stuff to teach about integrity.

 In Taekwondo, knowing what is right and wrong is a necessity.
 Sam Guner says, “If taekwondo is all about self-defense, then one who learns it must have the sense to distinguish when to use it and when it is not appropriate”.
 Sam always tells this to his students that they should not use the skills that they gain from taekwondo to just inflict harm to someone who they want to have their revenge to.
 That is even before they have started to learn this, anger was taken away from them.
 Sam makes sure that they have a clean intention when they step in his class.